 You may have noticed the presence of opioids in our society before scrolling upon this article.
 The President of the United States just claimed a state of emergency regarding the opioid crisis, and it is as severe as ever.
 Unfortunately, opioids will demolish anyone in their path.
 They do not discriminate and affect men as much as they do women.

-Just because an individual is prescribed opiates for a temporary amount of time does not mean they will form an addiction, but if they play with the dosage and continue to use, they may be going down a dangerous path.
+Just because an individual is prescribed opioids for a temporary amount of time does not mean they will form an addiction to opioids, but if they play with the dosage and continue to use, they may be going down a dangerous path.
 Since opioids are in the same class as heroin, the same tracks result from usage can occur and lead to the same fate-addiction or death.

 Are Doctors To Blame?